justinpham2/DATA-3402-Final/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Spaceship Titanic

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** Ex: This repository holds an attempt to apply Keras to data from "Spaceship Titanic" Kaggle challenge https://www.kaggle.com/competitions/spaceship-titanic.

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge**  Task: The task, as defined by the Kaggle challenge is to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach** Approach: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
   * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
 At the time of writing, the best performance on Kaggle of this metric is 18%.

 ## Summary of Workdone